desinoelle/desinoelle/README.md

 ## 🚀 What I Bring

-My background in front-end web development gives me a strong foundation in event-driven programming, UI systems, and shipping real projects — skills that translate directly into game development.
+My background in front-end web development gives me a strong foundation in event-driven programming, UI systems, and shipping real projects, skills that translate directly into game development.
 I'm also an experienced project manager, which means I know how to scope, plan, and actually finish things.